^

 Infusion-transfusion therapy of sepsis

-Unambiguous recommendations for the choice of the type of infusion medium for sepsis in children are not currently available.
-It can be used as crystalloids (balanced saline solutions, isotonic sodium chloride solution, 5% glucose solution), and colloids (albumin, hydroxyethyl starch solutions).
-Crystalloid solutions do not negatively affect haemostasis, do not cause anaphylactoid reactions, the colloids also circulate longer in the vascular bed against the background of the circular leakage syndrome and increase the number of VCPs to a greater extent.
+There are currently no clear recommendations on the choice of the type of infusion medium for sepsis in children.
+Both crystalloids (balanced salt solutions, isotonic sodium chloride solution, 5% glucose solution) and colloids (albumin, hydroxyethyl starch solutions) can be used.
+Crystalloid solutions do not negatively affect hemostasis, do not cause anaphylactoid reactions, while colloids circulate in the vascular bed longer against the background of circular leak syndrome and increase the CCP to a greater extent.
 In general, the experience of using synthetic colloids in children (especially newborns) is significantly less than in adult patients.
-In this regard, in newborns and children of the first year of life in the presence of hypovolemia, the drugs of choice are considered crystalloids in combination with solutions of albumin (10-20 ml / kg).
-In older children, the composition of the infusion therapy program does not differ from that in adults and depends on the degree of hypovolemia, the presence and phase of ICE, the presence of peripheral edema and the concentration of albumin.
-Solutions of soda or trometamol (trisamine) should not be administered at pH> 7.25.
+In this regard, in newborns and children of the first year of life with hypovolemia, crystalloids in combination with albumin solutions (10-20 ml / kg) are considered the drugs of choice.
+In older children, the composition of the infusion therapy program does not differ from that in adults and depends on the degree of hypovolemia, the presence and phase of DIC, the presence of peripheral edema and the concentration of blood albumin.
+Soda or trometamol (trisamine) solutions should not be administered at pH values > 7.25.

-Inotropic and vasoactive act of sepsis
+Inotropic and vasoactive therapy of sepsis

-If after intravenous administration of 40 ml / kg of liquid for 2 hours or achieve CVP of 10-12 mm.
-Gt; Art.
-BP remains below the age norm, it is necessary to begin infusion of catecholamines (dopamine, dobutamine, epinephrine, norepinephrine).
-In connection with the inability to use the Swan-Ganz catheter and the thermodilution method for measuring CB in children, when selecting catecholamine, it is necessary to focus on the EchoCG data.
-If there is a decrease in LVEF by up to 40% or less, infusion of dopamine or dobutamine in a dose of 5-10 μg / (kg × min) should be started.
-A combination of dopamine and dobutamine infusion is possible, if monotherapy with one of them at a dose of 10 μg / (kg × min) does not result in stabilization of hemodynamics.
-If systemic hypotension is observed against the background of normal LVEF (more than 40%), norepinephrine or epinephrine (at a dose of 0.02 μg / kg per minute and higher, until an acceptable blood pressure value is reached) is considered the drug of choice.
-Infusion of epinephrine is also indicated with a decrease in LVEF, if the administration of a combination of dopamine and dobutamine [at a dose of at least 10 μg / (kg × min) each] is not sufficient to maintain stable blood circulation.
+If after intravenous administration of 40 ml/kg of fluid for 2 hours or reaching a central venous pressure of 10-12 mm Hg, blood pressure remains below the age norm, it is necessary to begin an infusion of catecholamines (dopamine, dobutamine, epinephrine, norepinephrine).
+Due to the impossibility of using a Swan-Ganz catheter and the thermodilution method for measuring CO in children, when choosing a catecholamine, it is necessary to be guided by echocardiography data.
+If there is a decrease in LVEF to 40% or less, it is necessary to begin an infusion of dopamine or dobutamine at a dose of 5-10 mcg/(kg × min).
+A combination of dopamine and dobutamine infusion is possible if monotherapy with one of them at a dose of 10 mcg/(kg × min) does not lead to hemodynamic stabilization.
+If systemic hypotension is observed against the background of normal LVEF (more than 40%), the drugs of choice are norepinephrine or epinephrine (at a dose of 0.02 mcg/kg per minute and higher - until an acceptable blood pressure value is achieved).
+Epinephrine infusion is also indicated when LVEF decreases, if the administration of a combination of dopamine and dobutamine [at a dose of at least 10 mcg/(kg × min) each] is insufficient to maintain stable blood circulation.

 Nutritional support